BogdanovTimm/NotesOblivion/💻 IT/Ansible/Roles/Role.md

 #                  Structure of role repository

 ```
+/
+'
++- inventory/
+'          '
+'          '- hosts.yml               #?
+IPv4 of machines on which to run Ansible scripts
+'          '
+'          +- folder_with_variables/
+'
++- roles/
+       '
+       +- rolename/
+                 '
-./defaults/  - default values for variables
+                 +- defaults/         #?
+Default values for variables
+                 '
-./files/     - configurations and other files that is needed
+                 +- files/            #?
+Configurations and other files that is needed
-./handlers/  - handlers
+                 '
+                 +- handlers/         #?
+Handlers
+                 '
-./library/   - modules, for example python ones
+                 +- library/          #?
+Modules, for example python ones
+                 '
-./meta/      - metadata about author and dependencies
+                 +- meta/             #?
+Metadata about author and dependencies
+                 '
-./tasks/     - tasks to run. 'main.yaml' is the starting one.
+                 +- tasks/            #?
+Tasks to run. 'main.yaml' is the starting one.    <-- Start here
+                 '
-./templates/ - templates for Jinja2
+                 +- templates/        #?
+Templates for Jinja2
+                 '
-./vars/      - values for variables
+                 +- vars/             #?
+Values for variables
 ```